LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

 <img style="width:350px" src="img/ConvoBuilder/questions_mcq2.png">

-- **Text Only Fallback > List Style**: Select the list style (1.
+- **Text Only Fallback > List Style**: When you deploy your bot to a channel that doesn't support rich content formatting (i.e., SMS, Apple Business Chat or WhatsApp), a multiple choice question is automatically sent as plain text.
+Use this setting to select the list style (1.
 2. 3.
 4. or a. b. c. d.) to use for channels that support only plain text.

 - **Enable Indentation**: Affects the display of options in text-only channels.
 Enable this to indent (with one tab space) the multiple choice options under the question.
 Disable this to align them under the question without an indent.